juicyj201/StockProgramProject21/readme.txt

 Especially when it comes to calculations, referencing, even data administration.
 Our project however, makes it much easier to view and retrieve data, perform simple as well as more complex calculations, and even deal with data administration.

-Thus, with this piece of software we hope to make working with a stock inventory/ stock inventories, a bit easier.
+Thus, with this piece of software we hope to make working with a stock inventories, a bit easier.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  Index: